Sochi: Religion

-The Byzantine Empire brought Christianity to the Sochi region in the Middle Ages.
-The region was relatively isolated before 1829.
+The Byzantine Empire brought Christianity to the Sochi region in the Middle Ages.The region was relatively isolated before 1829.
 In the North, a few hundred Sunni Muslim Shapsugs, a part of the Circassian nation, lived around Tkhagapsh, near Lazarevskoye.
 The Circassians (also known as Adyghe) converted to Islam from Christianity in the 17th century.
 In the nineteenth century, Islam spread to the region.

 Currently, Sochi is a large predominantly Christian city, though there are thought to be around 20,000 Muslims (5% of inhabitants) living there now (the majority are Adyghe) plus other Eastern Caucasians, Turks, Tatars, and other smaller Muslim groups.

 A mosque was built in 2008 by United Arab Emirates in the central area of Bytkha, in addition to the old mosque being around 40 km north of the city center in the Adyghe aul of Tkhagapsh.

 There are around thirty Russian Orthodox churches, the largest being St. Michael's, and two monasteries, plus two Catholic churches, one in the center of Sochi and the other in Lazarevskoye.
-The Armenian community, which is important in Sochi, gathers in about ten churches.
+The Armenian community gathers in about ten churches.

 Economy

 Overview

-Sochi is an important economic centre of Krasnodar Krai and Russia.
+Sochi is an economic centre of Krasnodar Krai and Russia.
 According to the economist-geographer Natalia Zubarevich, Sochi, being a "recreational capital", along with the largest industrial centers, acts as a "motor" of development that determines the prospects and directions of the country's development.
 The economy of Sochi is based on trade, construction, resort and tourism.
 Its structure for 2015: retail trade (59%), construction (15%), resorts and tourism (11%), industry (10.6%), transport (3.5%) and agriculture (0.9%).
 Sochi is one of the most popular tourism centres, as well as a prominent financial centre in Russia.
 Investments in the city's economy over the past 10 years have amounted to more than 1.1 trillion rubles.
 The turnover of medium and large enterprises in Sochi in 2017 amounted to more than 191.3 billion rubles.
 The increase in turnover in comparison with the previous year is 12%.

-Experts appreciate the city's contribution to the Russian economy, often including it in the development and investment attractiveness ratings.
 In 2010, Sochi headed the "Rating of Russian cities by quality of life" of the Urbanika Institute, and in 2014 and 2015 it ranked as 4th and 5th city respectively; experts noted the high rate of development of the city, large-scale investments on the eve of the 2014 Winter Olympics, favorable environmental conditions and high safety of residents.
 In 2012, Sochi topped the rating of "30 best cities for business" in Russia, by Forbes.